2021 Board Elections:

-James W. Allen
+Vice-President – James W. Allen

 Joining the Board in 1997, Mr. Allen served as Vice President for five years (1998-2003).
 He currently participates in the Membership and Planning Committees and has oversight of the Seaport’s extensive decoy collection.
 He is a District Manager for Conectiv, a regional utility provider, and an avid decoy collector.
 Mr. Allen was also an associate at the well-regarded auction house of Guyette & Schmidt, which specializes in decoy sales and appraisals.

 Mrs. Gehman studied Business at Penn State and Cedar Crest College.
 She is an active Community Volunteer.
-The last ten years include involvement with the following organizations: Habitat for Humanity of Southern Ocean County, Family Promise Program (a faith based <> to temporarily homeless families), Tuckerton Seaport a Project of the Barnegat Bay Decoy & Baymen’s Museum.
-Most recently Dorothy has become an advocate through southern Ocean Resources Center for persons needing assistance for funds to rebuilding Hurricane Sandy.
+The last ten years include involvement with the following organizations: Habitat for Humanity of Southern Ocean County, Family Promise Program, and Tuckerton Seaport, a Project of the Barnegat Bay Decoy & Baymen’s Museum.
+Most recently Dorothy has been active as Chairman of the Recreation Committee and librarian for the Choral Group at Medford Leas Community.